 2. Attend a Pregnancy Support Group

-Pregnancy support groups can provide you with a safe space to share your thoughts with a group of women who may be having similar feelings and experiences.
-They also allow you to give and receive feedback and advice from others.
-This can help you realize that your feelings are normal and provide you with different ways of thinking about or approaching a problem.
-Feeling supported during pregnancy can also help you after your pregnancy is over.
-One study found that having more support during pregnancy was linked to lower rates of postpartum depression.10
+Support groups can provide a safe space to share your thoughts with people facing similar experiences.
+They also allow you to give and receive advice from others.
+This community can help you feel supported and validated as you deal with the many stressors associated with pregnancy and parenthood.
+In fact, one study found having more support during pregnancy was linked to lower rates of postpartum depression.5

-Exercise during pregnancy can be beneficial not only for your physical health, but also your mental health.
-Women who exercise during pregnancy show lower rates of depression during pregnancy and the postpartum period.13 Many women describe exercise as being a good stress relief and self-care activity.
+Exercise during pregnancy can benefit your physical and mental health.
+Physically active women show lower rates of depression during pregnancy and after birth, and many see exercise as a natural stress relief and self-care activity.6

 5. Eat a Well-Balanced Diet

-For some women, stress during pregnancy is caused by the unknowns of the future.
-Pregnant women may feel overwhelmed thinking about labor and delivery or caring for a newborn.
-To help ease your concerns, consider attending a class that is designed to help you prepare for birth or motherhood.
-Women who attend birthing classes report feeling more positive and confident about labor and delivery.16
+For some women, stress during pregnancy stems from uncertainty about the future.
+Some may feel overwhelmed thinking about labor, delivery, or caring for a newborn.
+To ease your concerns, consider attending a class to help you feel more positive and confident about motherhood.8

 7. Create a To-Do List

 Pregnant women often report feeling like they have “so much to do” and “not enough time.”
-It is true that there are many tasks to complete before the baby arrives, but many women get so overwhelmed with how much they have to do that they struggle to take action.
-A big challenge is the fact that you don’t know when the baby will arrive, so it’s impossible to know how long you have to get everything done.
+Parents must complete many tasks before a baby arrives, but many women struggle to take action due to overwhelm and stress.
+A big challenge is not knowing how much time you have before delivery.

 8. Set Small Goals